sdcb/PaddleSharp/README.md

 Enable GPU support can significantly improve the throughput and lower the CPU usage.

 Steps to use GPU in windows:
-1. (for windows) Install the package: `Sdcb.PaddleInference.runtime.win64.cuda11_cudnn8_tr7` instead of `Sdcb.PaddleInference.runtime.win64.mkl`, **do not** install both.
+1. (for windows) Install the package: `Sdcb.PaddleInference.runtime.win64.cuda*` instead of `Sdcb.PaddleInference.runtime.win64.mkl`, **do not** install both.
 2. Install CUDA from NVIDIA, and configure environment variables to `PATH` or `LD_LIBRARY_PATH`(linux)
 3. Install cuDNN from NVIDIA, and configure environment variables to `PATH` or `LD_LIBRARY_PATH`(linux)
 4. Install TensorRT from NVIDIA, and configure environment variables to `PATH` or `LD_LIBRARY_PATH`(linux)

 You can refer this blog page for GPU in Windows: [关于PaddleSharp GPU使用 常见问题记录](https://www.cnblogs.com/cuichaohui/p/15766519.html)

-If you're using Linux, you need to compile your own OpenCvSharp4 environment following the [docker build scripts](./build/docker/ubuntu20-dotnet6-paddleocr2.2.1/Dockerfile) follow the CUDA/cuDNN/TensorRT configuration tasks.
+If you're using Linux, you need to compile your own OpenCvSharp4 environment following the [docker build scripts](./build/docker/dotnet6sdk-paddle/Dockerfile) follow the CUDA/cuDNN/TensorRT configuration tasks.

-After these steps completed, you can try specify `PaddleConfig.Defaults.UseGpu = true` in begin of your code and then enjoy😁.
+After these steps completed, you can try specify `PaddleDevice.Gpu()` in paddle device configure parameter then enjoy🚀.

+### TensorRT

+To use TensorRT, just specify `PaddleDevice.Gpu().And(PaddleDevice.TensorRt("shape-info.txt"))` instead of `PaddleDevice.Gpu()` to make it work.

 # Thanks & Sponsors
 * 深圳-钱文松